The Growth Department

 The Premise

+Sales gets systems.
 Marketing gets budgets.
-Post-sale gets told to “keep customers happy.”
+Post-Sale gets told to keep customers happy.

-Meanwhile, 70-80% of revenue comes from existing customers.
-Nearly all profit is earned after the first deal.
+Meanwhile, 70-80% of revenue in most B2B companies comes from existing customers.
+Nearly all profit is earned after the first deal closes.

-The Growth Department makes the case for a different model: one where Account Management and Customer Success operate as a growth function, not a service function.
+The Growth Department makes the case for treating Account Management and Customer Success as a revenue function, not a service function.
+And the blueprint for what that looks like in practice.

 Who this book is for